-Nasal sprays that have a corticosteroid in them, are used to reduce inflammation in your nasal passages and decrease the frequency of sneezing.
-They are often prescribed to people with allergies.
+Nasal sprays that have a corticosteroid in them reduce inflammation in your nasal passages and decrease the frequency of sneezing.
+People with allergies often use these sprays.

 One of the best ways to keep from sneezing is to avoid things that trigger you to sneeze.
 You can also make some simple changes in your home to reduce irritants.

 In extreme cases, you may need to get your home checked for mold spores, which may be causing your sneezing.
-If your home is infested with mold, you may need to move.
+If mold infests your home, you may need to move.

-If your sneezing is a result of an underlying cause—like allergies or an infection—you and your doctor can work together to treat the cause and resolve your sneezing
+If your sneezing is a result of allergies or an infection, you and your doctor can work together to treat the cause and resolve your sneezing.

 If you have severe allergies, your doctor might recommend that you receive allergy shots.
 Allergy shots contain the extracts of purified allergens.
 Exposing your body to allergens in small, regulated doses helps keep your body from reacting to allergens in the future.